mseminatore/as09/README.md

 There are some portions of Disk EDTASM+ that are not supported.
 Specifically:

 - Line numbers
-- Labels require a following ':'
 - Save and load commands
 - Conditional compilation
 - Emulation and debugging

+And there are some new, more modern, assembler features that are not present in Disk EDTASM+ like:

+- Labels require a following ':'
+- Additional pseudo-instructions
+- Additional operators

 ## Assembler extensions